adolfoscheidt/technical-challenge-generative-models/README.md

 # Meander Channel VAE

 This project implements Variational Autoencoders (VAEs) to generate new images of meander-type geological channels.
 The dataset consists of 50,000 images of size 128x128 pixels, where yellow (1) represents the channel class and blue (0) represents the non-channel class.
 Two types of VAEs are explored: Convolutional + Dense and Fully Convolutional.
-This project is a technical challenge proposed by LTrace company.
+This project is developed as a technical challenge proposed by LTrace company.

 ## Project structure
 ```bash